Home Remedies for Headaches

 eliminating caffeine too quickly, as this may cause withdrawal

-These headaches are more prevalent in men and involve heavy duty pain around or behind one eye.
+- These headaches are more prevalent in men and involve heavy duty pain around or behind one eye.
 These cluster headaches can occur every day for weeks or even months and then just suddenly disappear.

-Hunger headaches are caused by not eating properly, skipping meals and excessive dieting.
+- Hunger headaches are caused by not eating properly, skipping meals and excessive dieting.
 This results in a drop in your blood sugar and a really nasty headache.

-either yourself or a loved one has an eating disorder you need support and advice, check out the Health Organizations to the right.
+- If you should have any concerns that either yourself or a loved one has an eating disorder you need support and advice, rather sooner than later.

-ensuring that you do not have a deficiency in zinc or a deficiency in magnesium and also ensuring that your Vitamin b levels are sufficient.
+- Some women experience headaches at times of ovulation, which is caused by a variation in estrogen levels.
+You can help treat these headaches by ensuring that you do not have a deficiency in zinc or a deficiency in magnesium and also ensuring that your Vitamin b levels are sufficient.

-Probably the most common type of headache, caused by tension - mental - physical or both.
+- Probably the most common type of headache, caused by tension - mental - physical or both.
 This is a throbbing headache with the sensation of a tight band around the head and throbbing behind the eyes.

-Relieve your stress, take up yoga, use relaxation techniques.
+- Relieve your stress, take up yoga, use relaxation techniques.